-- Recordkeeper contracts; - Retirement plan constituent documents and transaction rules; - Every broker-dealer contract regarding fund transactions for every fund; - All fund intermediary account opening documents, which would require every fund intermediary client to accept new amendments to their existing documentation; - Website disclosure; - Every fund prospectus; and - Every service-level agreement concerning fund orders.
+- every broker-dealer contract regarding fund transactions for every fund; - all fund intermediary account opening documents, which would require every fund intermediary client to accept new amendments to their existing documentation; - website disclosure; - every fund prospectus; and - every service-level agreement concerning fund orders.

 Thus, the Proposal would effectively require the repapering of not only the entire mutual fund industry, but also the documents underpinning most retirement plans.
-This repapering process is expensive and time-consuming and would likely take many months of even years to complete.
+This repapering process is expensive and time-consuming and would likely take many months or even years to complete.